-Join Dr. Scott Price for an in-depth discussion of the uses of voice tone, facial expressions, body language, and vocabulary that are effective in working with special learners.
+In this webinar, Dr. Scott Price discusses the use of voice tone, facial expressions, body language, and vocabulary that are effective in working with special learners.
 This population of students often presents challenges in navigating social behaviors and social communication.
 Attendees will learn about what elements of our communication may be meaningless, irrelevant, or counterproductive for our students who are special learners, and modes of communication that may flip the learning situation to be meaningful, relevant, and productive for our special learners as they navigate their experiences in music making.

 Jazz is often a source of fear for piano teachers.
 These 5 “Need to Know” Jazz Essentials were created to help teachers be more confident and informed for their next jazz lesson.
 Learn the details of swing feel, keys to decoding chord symbols, exactly what “comping” is, how to teach beginning improvisation, and more.